clayton/clavis/llms.md

      - Verify provider name spelling matches configuration

 2. **Invalid Callback Error**
-   - **Symptoms**: "Invalid callback URL" error from provider
+   - **Symptoms**: "Invalid redirect URI" or "redirect_uri_mismatch" error from provider
    - **Solutions**:
-     - Verify redirect_uri matches exactly what is configured in provider dashboard
+     - Verify the callback URI in your Clavis configuration EXACTLY matches what's registered in the provider dashboard
+     - Common mistake: Using just the domain (e.g., `http://localhost:3000`) instead of full path (`http://localhost:3000/auth/google/callback`)
-     - Check for http vs https mismatch
+     - Check for protocol mismatches (http vs https)
-     - Ensure the callback URL is registered with the provider
+     - Ensure port numbers are included if using non-standard ports
+     - Different providers might have different requirements for trailing slashes
+     - Some providers (like Google) may add extra query parameters to their callback validation, which should be ignored

 3. **State Parameter Mismatch**
    - **Symptoms**: InvalidState error after returning from provider